isamu-isozaki/teamai_test/benefits/lyra-benefits-india/index.html.md

   - If employee wishes to extend her maternity leave, she shall make a written request to her Reporting Manager and People Operations with a valid justification.
 In such situation Reporting Manager and People Operations will review the case and inform employee to utilize her SL, CL and PLs for payable days OR / up to a maximum of 4 weeks from 90th day with loss of pay.

 * Statutory Paternity Leave:
-  - All confirmed male employees are eligible for availing Paternity Leave not exceeding 3 consecutive working days (excluding holidays) up to 2 children.
+  - All confirmed male employees are eligible for availing Paternity Leave not exceeding 3 consecutive working days (excluding holidays/index.html.md) up to 2 children.
 These leaves are paid leaves.

 People Ops will consult with Lyra to ensure that the statute is met.